i502Club/OS_Square/readme.md

  2. Clone the repo to your /DesktopModules/i502Club/ directory.
  2. Your development environment IIS server must bind your DNN site to localhost otherwise the payment form & Square.Connect assembly will not work using the sandbox.
- 3. See Square's developer portal for your Application ID, API Access Token and test cc card information.
+ 3. See <span>&copy;</span>Square's developer portal for your Application ID, API Access Token and test cc card information.
- 4. Configure your settings for the Square plugin.
+ 4. Configure your settings for the <span>&copy;</span>Square plugin.
 You will need an Application ID and API Access Token.
 	The provider by default uses the first location returned from your account but if you have more than one location you can optionally specify it by Name in the Location input.
  5. You should be able to compile and atstach the debugger at this point.